- Healthy Places

 The best way to avoid exposure to hantavirus is to carefully clean up rodent droppings, prevent rodent infestations, and avoid wild rodents.

-Please note that Snohomish Health District does not identify or test insects.
+Please note that Snohomish County Health Department does not identify or test insects.

 Hotel, Motel, Etc.